zimbora/mgmt-iot-web/Readme.md

 Define GOOGLE_CLIENT_ID env variable to set your google account id for your project.

-When a new user is registered with a google account a new a mqtt client will be created, using email prefix as the client id and the credentials defined in:
+When a new user is registered with a google account a new a mqtt client will be created, using email prefix as the client id and the credentials set with env vars:
 - USER_TYPE
 - USER_PWD
 - USER_LVL

 for mqtt user and respective permissions.